 I wrote a whole post about how I keep my wardrobe simple: 7 Tips for Simplifying Your Wardrobe

 I love looking at capsule wardrobes, but I haven’t tried it.
 I’m able to wear most of my clothes year-round with different layers, so I don’t think I could divide out a chunk of clothes to wear as a “capsule”.

 My goal is to pare down my closet so that I wear everything in there pretty much all year, which would make a capsule wardrobe seem unnecessary.
 I try to go through my closet about twice a year to get rid of clothes from the last season that I didn’t wear.

-So, it’s time I go through things again and if there are winter clothes I didn’t wear in the last 6 months, they can probably go.
-This sounded fun, so I counted what’s in my closet.
+So, it’s time I go through things again, and if there are winter clothes I didn’t wear in the last 6 months, they can probably go.
+This sounded fun, so I counted what was in my closet.
 I didn’t count underwear and PJs.

 Jeans and Work Pants: 9